 The following tables describe the subset of Compute Engine metadata server endpoints available with the GKE metadata server.
 For a full list of endpoints available in the Compute Engine metadata server, see Default VM metadata values.

 Instance metadata is stored under the following directory.
-For a full list of Compute Engine instance metadata entries, see VM instance metadata.

 The hostname of your node.